ashleynilo/fprime-tutorial-math-component/docs/math-component.md

 ```

 > [!NOTE]
-> most of this is from a few steps ago, you will only be adding two lines in this step.
+> Most of this is from a few steps ago, you will only be adding two lines in this step.

 Build the unit test in MathSender: